Skip to content

 1. A final backup is taken.

 3. Your backup is retained for 90 days.
-Resubscribe in that window and we restore onto a fresh VM.
+Resubscribe in that window and we restore onto a fresh agent environment.

 4. After 90 days the backup and per-customer key are purged — see Backups.